 OiNotika Chania: 4th – 5th March, Center for Mediterranean Architecture, Chania.

-On the 27-28 of May we have the Open Wineries day in Greece.
+On 27th-28th May, we have the Open Wineries day in Greece.
 Then, of course, there is the annual exhibition OiNotika in Athens on the 5th of November.

 Thanks a lot to Nico Miliarakis and Stella Astirakaki for answering all our questions.
 And for being a constant, authoritative reference for those working with local wines.